 I am still under the gun for deadlines, so this will be light and short.

 I knew this in a general sort of way, having grown up amid other bits of furniture and the family legends.
 By the mid-1800s, the Glovers were mostly clustered in farms near the hamlets of Windham Centre, Vanessa, and Scotland.
 My great-grandfather Jacob Glover (1817-1899) was a farmer, carpenter, and cabinet maker.
 He built the Methodist (later United) Church in Vanessa, where he and my parents are buried, along with masses of other relatives.
-The last time I was in the church was the day of my father’s funeral.
-The building is still there, but condemned.
+The building was destroyed in the tornado of 1979 and rebuilt out of brick.
+The brick version was condemned at some point, and lay unused for years.
+The last time I was in the church was the day of my father’s funeral in 1984.
 My mother’s interment ceremony took place outside.

 I have a wooden box full of Jacob’s woodworking tools, forged in Auburn, New York.
 He built the tall pine, white-painted wardrobe in my parents’ bedroom, where my mother’s dresses used to hang, redolent still of their scent.
 There is also a pine utility cabinet he built, used for storing games and toys.

 But the prize Jacob Glover relic is a little black rocking horse named Rainbow that he built for my grandfather Herschel Glover (1871-1945).
 As long as I can remember it has stood in what we always called the “big living room” and generations of kids have ridden him.
 Norfolk County in the 19th century was well-known for its furniture-makers, books have been written about them, but Jacob Glover’s name has never been mentioned.
 He was a stealth craftsman.